Paul Moody, iai-cfa

 If you would like more information about Forensic Art as a field, refer to the IAI’s website. https://www.theiai.org/forensic_art.php

 For more information regarding missing persons or unidentified remains a great place to start is the National Missing & Unidentified Database (NAMUS) http://www.namus.gov

 For more information on missing children check out the National Center for Missing and Exploited Children (NMEC) http://www.missingkids.org

-For information about Morphological comparisons and facial identification procedures for one to one comparisons, check out the following websites:
+For information about Morphological comparisons and the facial identification process for one to one comparisons, check out the following websites: